DataBiosphere/hca-ingest/README.md

       * If you installed pytest via poetry you will need to run `poetry run pytest` instead.

 # Development Process
-All code should first be developed on a branch off of the `master` branch.
+All code should first be developed on a branch off of the `main` branch.
 Once ready for review, \
-submit a PR against `master` and tag the `broad-data-ingest-admin` team for review, and ensure all checks are passing.
+submit a PR against `main` and tag the `broad-data-ingest-admin` team for review, and ensure all checks are passing.

 If you've updated the Docker image at the top of the repository here, you will need to build & push it to Artifact Registry, \
 using `update_docker_image.sh`.
 First update the version field, then run the script. \